yehia67/documentation/iri/0.1/references/api-reference.md

  ### Parameters

- The URI (unique resource identification) formet for adding neighbors is `"udp://IPADDRESS:PORT"`.
+ The URI (unique resource identification) format for adding neighbors is `"udp://IPADDRESS:PORT"`.

 |Parameter | Required or Optional|Description | Type|
 |--|--|--|--|